GlennPegden2/BlueBox-ATextAdventure/README.md

 Implemented as just a simple web page (html/js) using WebAudio

 To be debuted at the Retro Hands-On-Hacking village at BSides Leeds 2024

+Orginally part of the RetroNetSec Project, but split out as it works just fine as a stand alone thing

+Usage:

+Either run from docker or just drop in any websever.